Navy charges sailor with setting fire that destroyed warship

-SAN DIEGO (AP) — The U.S. Navy said Thursday that it’s charged a sailor with starting a fire last year that destroyed a warship docked off San Diego.
+SAN DIEGO (AP) — The U.S. Navy charged a sailor Thursday with starting a fire last year that destroyed the USS Bonhomme Richard docked off San Diego, marking the maritime branch’s worst warship blaze outside of combat in recent memory.

-The USS Bonhomme Richard burned for more than four days and was the Navy’s worst U.S. warship fire outside of combat in recent memory.
-The amphibious assault ship was left with extensive structural, electrical and mechanical damage and was later scrapped, costing the Navy billions of dollars.
+The amphibious assault ship burned for more than four days.
+Left with extensive structural, electrical and mechanical damage, the ship was later scrapped.
+Estimates to replace it ran up to $4 billion.

 The sailor was a member of the crew at the time, Cmdr.
 Sean Robertson, a U.S. 3rd Fleet spokesperson, said in a statement.
-No name was released, and Robertson could not be immediately reached for comment.
+The sailor was charged with aggravated arson and the willful hazarding of a vessel, Robertson said.
+No name was released.

 No other details were provided, and it was unclear what evidence was found or what the motive was.